Gail Lee: Curling career

 Lee won the Alberta Schoolgirl championship, the fore-runner to the Alberta Junior Women's Championship in 1961 with team mates Jackie Jamison, Jean Samis and Joan Gibson.
 The team defeated the Southern Alberta champion Betty Plomp rink for the title two games to none in the best of three series.
 The event pre-dated the Canadian Junior Curling Championships by ten years.

 After juniors, she teamed up with her mother Hazel Jamison, playing third on her team.
 The team won the 1963 Northern Alberta Ladies' Curling Association Bonspiel.
 Lee took over as skip for the 1966 season, with her mother opting to play third instead due to a back ailment.
-The team, which also included Sharon Herrington and Lee's sister June Coyle won their first Alberta women's championship in 1966, defeating Hellen Ellis in the provincial final.
+The team, which also included Sharon Herrington and Lee's sister June Coyle won their first Alberta women's championship in 1966.
+There, the team went undefeated with a 6–0 record, defeating Helen Ellis of Grande Prairie, Helen Henne of Yellowknife, Northwest Territories and Simone Flynn of Medicine Hat en route to the provincial championship.
 The team represented Alberta at the 1966 Diamond D Championship, Canada's national women's championship.
 There, Lee led her team to a perfect 9–0 record, to win the championship, the first for Alberta.
 Lee was about six months pregnant at the time.

 Lee's mother took back skipping duties on the team, and in 1968, with Lee playing third, and sisters Jackie Spencer and June Coyle playing front end, the team won their second provincial title, defeating Bunny Sage in the Alberta final.
 The team represented Alberta at the 1968 Canadian Ladies Curling Association Championship.
 They finished the round robin with a 7–2 record, tied for first with British Columbia's Myrtle Fashoway rink.
 This forced a playoff between the two teams for the championship, which Alberta won 11–4.
 Lee curled 69.4% in the game.
 The family rink broke up after the season, with Jamison retiring, and Lee picking up skiing, and to raise her family.